Condzi/after_2100/tasks.md

 We may want to have some resources loaded for entire lifetime, like: default font, player texture...?

+# Other stuff
+Because resources are simply structs we may want to know more about data they are storing. `Resource Manager` may share with us information about texture, its size for example, using `.get_info<Texture_Info>("player"_hcs)`.
+This function relies on information given by designer in `local.variables` file, which we should validate during loading from file process.

+We may just call `.get_texture_info` instad...
+Because not everything may have complicated info.

+We should specify the default wrapping of the textures and additional wrapping parameter?
+For example `GL_CLAMP_REPEAT` might be ok.

 # **Current Tasks**
 * parser of `.scene_resources` files
 * loading of textures (we'll add other stuff during developement)